 Making Homemade Soft, Spreadable Butter.
 Recipe

 For several years we have made our own soft spreadable butter to use on our sandwiches in place for margarine.
 Even though we keep it in our refrigerator, it stays soft, unlike regular hard butter.
 It is ready for use at any time.
 This homemade “margarine” is very convenient to use, and has also saved us money by stretching our butter to last twice as long.
 If you do try this recipe, I would really appreciate a quick comment with a star rating (option found immediately under each recipe).
 It helps me out tremendously!
 Thanks in advance!
 I grew up using margarine to spread on my sandwiches.
 It was nice and convenient to be able to grab the tub of soft spread right from the fridge and use it without crumbling my slice of bread.
 It was also believed that margarine was better for us than real butter.
 After I grew up, I have come to believe that it’s the opposite way, butter being the healthier alternative as it is a natural product, unlike the heavily processed margarine.
-That doesn’t mean every natural product is good for you, but being that margarine ingredients after processing are altered, and in my opinion not natural in any way, I can’t see how margarine can possibly be better for the body than butter, or equal to it.
-When we first started using butter for our sandwiches in place for margarine, we would […] Read more »
+That doesn’t mean every natural product is good for you, but being that margarine ingredients after processing are altered, and in my opinion not natural in any way, I can’t see how margarine can possibly be better for the body than butter, or even equal to it.
+When we first started using butter for our sandwiches in place for margarine, we […] Read more »

 Gluten Free Cheesy Green Bean Casserole Recipe